-Prince Philip funeral set for April 17 with ‘no public access’ under pandemic worries
+Prince Harry to attend Philip’s funeral for just 30 mourners and ‘no public access’

 He ended: “Thank you.
 Thank you.”
 Then turned and went back inside his home, as viewers could hear bird calls from the estate gardens.

+The funeral will take place entirely within the walls of Windsor Castle.
+The palace announced: “His Royal Highness’s coffin will be carried in a purpose-built Land Rover — which The Duke was involved in the design of — flanked by military Pall Bearers, in a small Ceremonial Procession from the State Entrance to St George’s Chapel, for the Funeral Service.”

+The eight pallbearers and the Dean of Windsor and the Archbishop of Canterbury. who will officiate, will not be counted in the limit of 30, the BBC reported.

-Since the death announcement at noon Friday, the queen has been visited at Windsor by Charles and her other three children.
+Since the death announcement at noon Friday, the queen has been visited at Windsor by Charles and her other three children, Anne, Andrew and Edward.

 Around the country on Saturday, signs of mourning were everywhere: royal staff in black, a 41-round gun salute.
 The Union Jack was at half-staff, remaining so until a day after the funeral.